Class Descriptions

 Led by the worship planning team

-Worship Reflections gives conferees a behind-the-scenes understanding of how our worship services are planned and implemented with the intent of helping conferees take ideas, approaches, and understanding home to assist in enhancing worship in congregations "back home."
-The moderator leads discussion and fields questions for our panel comprising the preacher, the liturgist, the visual artist, and the organist.
+Worship Reflections gives conferees a behind-the-scenes look at how our worship services are planned and implemented so that conferees can take ideas, approaches, and understanding “back home.”
+The moderator leads discussion and fields questions for our preacher, liturgist, visual artist, and service musicians.
+CEU PAM Cert I.1

-Led by David Gambrell
+Led by David Bjorlin

 Sermons are filled with theological reflection and practical application.
 Sermon illustrations bring to life the truth of God's word in tangible and tactile ways.
 It is important to remember how to pay attention with all of our senses as we discover God's message in real time and in unlikely places.
 During our time together, we will explore the art of finding surprising sermon illustrations in a diverse and digital age.
 Remember, your next sermon illustration is either a click, a blink, or a breath away!

-Monday: Organ Recital featuring Samuel Gaskin
+Monday: Organ Recital featuring Nathaniel Gumbs

-Wednesday: Hymn Festival led by David Gambrell
+Wednesday: Hymn Festival led by David Bjorlin

 Thursday: Chamber Choir Concert